I'm ready to come to Canada. What should I do first?

 Is it possible to have a quick call before I book a consultation?

-For those interested in booking a shorter meeting, we offer a 30-minute appointment for a fee of $75.
 Unfortunately, we cannot offer phone calls that are shorter in length because they simply do not allow us the opportunity to offer you appropriate, detailed advice.
 We cannot consult in a quick phone call of ten or fifteen minutes while continuing to offer you valuable advice.

 What documents will I need to provide?

 Depending on the program and category you choose to apply for, you will be required to supply different documents.
 At Calver & Associates, we will inform you of the documents you will need to submit and organize them to build your case.
 The usual documents required include birth certificates, passports, and national identity cards as well as documents proving your qualifications, such as diplomas, and language test scores.
 Generally, photocopies are accepted, but you will be notified if we need any original copies.
 Also, for documents not originally in English, official translations will be requested.
 More details on this can be found on official government immigration websites or you can contact Ms. Calver to learn more.